 In terms of the name of Narnia; Durham clearly loses to Narni here.
-Literary scholars said that the Italian city in the middle of the country (around 50kms from Rome) jumped out to Lewis on an atlas, resulting in his obsession for the name.
+Literary scholars said that the Italian city in the middle of the country (around 50 km from Rome) jumped out to Lewis on an atlas, resulting in his obsession with the name.

 If that is true, then it’s almost a clear-cut case for the name inspiration behind Narnia.